CALL US! 973 993 1900

 Do You Need Legal Representation?

-We help fellow immigrants get legal status so they can live without fear: do it right the first time by using an experienced immigration attorney.
-Our team represents immigration clients who live in all fifty states and abroad, we speak English, Spanish, Haitian Creole, and French.
+If you need legal assistance for an immigration or family law matter, it’s important to do it right the first time by using an experienced attorney.
+Our experienced attorneys represent immigration clients who live in all fifty states and abroad, as well as family law clients in New Jersey.
+We speak English, Spanish, Haitian Creole, and French.

 Contact us at (973) 993 1900.
 Visit our office in NJ or NY, or connect with us for a consultation.
 Discover more on our [About Us] page to learn about the Odunlami Law Firm’s commitment to supporting our clients.